-Once the certainty of the evidence is determined, the GDG, with the guidance of the Methodologist, determines if a recommendation (strong or conditional) or a good practice statement (GPS) is warranted.
+Once the certainty of the evidence is determined, the GDG, with the guidance of the Methodologist, determines if a recommendation (strong or conditional) or a GPS is warranted.
 GRADE evidence profiles contain an assessment of the certainty of the evidence and a summary of findings for each critical outcome and each key question.
-The GDG uses these summaries as the basis for discussions and formulation of recommendations.
+The GDG use these summaries as the basis for discussions and formulation of recommendations.

 The Evidence to Decision (EtD) framework is used by the GDG to support the formulation of the recommendation or GPS.
-Core domains in the EtD framework are the balance of benefits and harms and quality of the evidence, although other factors also influence the recommendations (see table 2).
-For some domains, there is insufficient published data to provide the GDG with informative systematic reviews or studies of health workers, patients or community members' perceptions or experience with implementation of IPC recommendations during the pandemic.
+Core domains in the EtD framework are the balance of benefits and harms and the quality of the evidence, although other factors also influence the recommendations (Table 2).
+For some domains, there is insufficient published data to provide the GDG with informative systematic reviews or studies of health workers, patients or community members' perceptions or experiences with the implementation of IPC recommendations during the pandemic.
 In such cases, additional evidence/data is presented when available, supplemented by GDG members' (including community members) experiences and judgements.
 Strong recommendations are supported when benefits highly outweigh harms with high certainty, the recommendations are not sensitive to variability in preferences/values regarding outcomes, and the recommendations are widely feasible and acceptable, cost-savings or cost-effective, and would improve equity.
 When certainty is low or very low strong recommendations can be made but they require a strong rationale for potential net benefits and the other EtD domains.
-In these situations, good practice statements are considered (see the section on GPS).
-In some situations, after determining that benefits of an intervention do not outweigh harms, and considering EtD domains (certainty of evidence, costs, feasibility, acceptance, preferences), the GDG may make a recommendation against an intervention.
+In these situations, GPS are considered (see the section on GPS).
+In some cases, after determining that the benefits of intervention do not outweigh the harms and considering EtD domains (Table 2), the GDG may make a recommendation against an intervention.

-The GRADE tables can be found in the Annex section of this living guidance.
+The GRADE tables used in this living guideline can be found in the Annex section of this living guidance.

-The recommendations on mask use by children were additionally informed by five consultation sessions conducted by the United Nations Children's Fund (UNICEF) with members of the International Paediatric Association (IPA) members from different geographical regions, in multiple languages, to synthesize paediatric health professionals' field experiences with the implementation of the previous guidance.
+The recommendations on mask use by children were additionally informed by five consultation sessions conducted by the United Nations Children's Fund (UNICEF) with members of the International Paediatric Association (IPA), and members from different geographical regions, in multiple languages, to synthesize paediatric health professionals'Children's field experiences with the implementation of the previous guidance.

-Domain Favours strong recommendations Favours conditional recommendations Balance of benefits and harms Benefits highly outweigh harms Benefits and harms more closely balanced Quality of evidence Higher certainty Lower certainty Values/preferences regarding outcomes Benefits to harms assessment not impacted by variability in values/ preferences Variability in values/preferences would impact benefits to harms assessment Acceptability Highly acceptable Low or variable acceptability Costs/Resources Cost-saving/cost-effective Costly/cost-ineffective Feasibility Feasible in intended settings Unfeasible or feasibility varies in intended settings Equity Increased equity Decreased equity or effect on equity variable
+Domain Favours strong recommendations Favours conditional recommendations Balance of benefits and harms Benefits highly outweigh harms Benefits and harms more closely balanced Quality of evidence Higher certainty Lower certainty Values/preferences regarding outcomes Benefits to harms assessment not impacted by variability in values/ preferences Variability in values/preferences would impact benefits to harms assessment Acceptability Highly acceptable Low or variable acceptability Costs/resources Cost saving/cost effective Costly/cost ineffective

 Table 2.
-EtD framework
+Evidence to Decision (EtD) framework